Crisis in Yemen

 In Yemen, a child dies every 10 minutes from preventable causes.
 For the 400,000 severely malnourished children under 5, any day could be their last

-“The toll of almost four years of fighting is mind boggling, with more than 2,700 children recruited to fight an adults’ war," says Geert Cappelaere, UNICEF Regional Director for the Middle East and North Africa, who just returned from Yemen, where UNICEF has mounted its largest humanitarian operation in the world.
+“The toll of almost four years of fighting is mind boggling, with more than 2,700 children recruited to fight an adults’ war," says Geert Cappelaere, UNICEF Regional Director for the Middle East and North Africa, after his visit to Yemen, where UNICEF has mounted its largest humanitarian operation in the world.
 "Over 6,700 children were verified killed or severely injured.
 Nearly 1.5 million children have been displaced, many of them living a mere shadow of what childhood should be."

-To meet children's urgent needs, UNICEF is ramping up support for malnourished children — increasing the number of treatment centers and training community health workers to identify early stages of malnutrition in order to arrest the condition, which can have far-reaching ill effects.
+To meet children's urgent needs, UNICEF is ramping up support for malnourished children — increasing the number of treatment centers and training community health workers to identify early stages of malnutrition, which can have far-reaching ill effects.
 Tireless efforts continue to prevent children from getting sick, including an ongoing polio vaccination campaign that has reached over 4 million children so far.

 To continue responding to children’s needs, UNICEF needs supporters' help.